Roofing contractors in

 Complete application

-Submit Home Improvement Contractor application to Connecticut Department of Consumer Protection with required documentation and $300 application fee.
+Submit Home Improvement Contractor license application to Connecticut Department of Consumer Protection with required documentation and $300 application fee.

 Pass written examination